Imports & Exports: An Insider’s Guide to Getting it Right

 Experts share best practices to ensure your cross-border commerce success.

-Shipping across international borders is a complex enterprise, ripe for mistakes that can cost time and money.
+Shipping across international borders is a complex enterprise, ripe for customs clearance mistakes that can cost time and money.
 And while you can get help from many resources and service providers, it’s still your company’s job to get the details right.

 “It’s the responsibility of the importer of record, or the exporter’s U.S. Principal Party in Interest, to be knowledgeable about the process, as well as about the compliance regulations,” says Kevin Doucette, director of North American trade policy and compliance at logistics services provider C.H.
 Robinson in Eden Prairie, Minnesota.